Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Problem Statement

 Though appealing due to its simplicity, BC suffers from \emph{covariate shift}~\cite{Ross11Dagger,Venkatraman14DaD}, namely, cascading error over time when the learned policy is executed.
-Here, we restate a theorem derived by~\citet{Venkatraman14DaD} on the error bound for BC.\footnote{When given an inaccurate dynamics model $\tilde{f}$ such that $\|f-\tilde{f}\|_\infty\leq \eta$, we can obtain a bound of $O(e^{(T_i+1)\log(L)}(\epsilon+\eta))$ through the same analysis.
-Similarly for~\cref{thm:code}.}
+Here, we restate a theorem from~\cite{Venkatraman14DaD} on the error bound for BC\footnote{When given an inaccurate dynamics model $\tilde{f}$ such that $\|f-\tilde{f}\|_\infty\leq \eta$, we can obtain a bound of $O(e^{(T_i+1)\log(L)}(\epsilon+\eta))$ through the same analysis.
+Similarly for~\cref{thm:code}. }, which follows directly from Theorem 1 in~\cite{Venkatraman14DaD} with $\widehat{M}:=f(\cdot, \pi_\theta(\cdot))$.